chassinat0r/chassinat0r/README.md

 ## 🔭 What I'm currently working on

 <ul>
-  <li><a href="https://github.com/chassinat0r/nodejs-login-chat-app">Node.js chat app with a login system</a></li>
-  <li>Pixel Racer: 2D multiplayer racing game for my A-Level Computer Science project</li>
-  <li><a href="https://github.com/chassinat0r/kaboomcraft">KaboomCraft</a>: 2.5D Minecraft clone written in Kaboom.js</li>
+  <li><a href="https://github.com/chassinat0r/run">RUN: Endless runner game written in C and SDL2</a></li>
 </ul>

 ## 🌱 What I'm learning

-I'm currently learning about AI and machine learning through <a href="https://www.youtube.com/playlist?list=PLOspHqNVtKADfxkuDuHduUkDExBpEt3DF">IBM's playlist on the subject</a>.
+I'm currently learning 2D game development in C using SDL.

 ## 📫 How to reach me